About 45 miles SE of Zion National Park

 Information & Visitor Center -- For copies of the park brochure and off-highway-vehicle regulations, contact the park office at P.O.
 Box 95, Kanab, UT 84741-0095 (tel.
 435/648-2800).
 Information is also available online at www.stateparks.utah.gov.
 At the park entry station, which also serves as a visitor center, you'll see a small display area with sand from around the world, fossils from the area, and live scorpions, lizards, and tadpoles.
 This is the place to find out about ranger programs.

-Fees & Regulations -- The day-use fee is $6 per vehicle.
+Fees & Regulations -- There is a per-vehicle day use fee.
 The standard state park regulations apply, with the addition of a few extra rules due to the park's popularity with off-road-vehicle users.
 Quiet hours last from 10pm to 9am.
 The dunes are open to motor vehicles between 9am and 10pm and to hikers at any time.
 Vehicles going onto the dunes must have safety flags, available at the entry station; while on the dunes, they must stay at least 10 feet from vegetation and at least 100 feet from hikers.
 Dogs are permitted on the dunes but must be leashed.

 The spacious and mostly shady 22-site campground, open year-round, offers hot showers, modern restrooms, and an RV dump station, but no hookups.
 Camping costs $16 and sites can be reserved (tel.
 800/322-3770 or 801/322-3770; www.reserveamerica.com), with an $8 nonrefundable reservation fee.